 The Student Right to Know and Campus Security Act (Public Law 101-542), signed into law in November 1990 by the U.S. Department of Education, applies to institutions of higher education participating in federal financial assistance programs.
 Under this policy, current and prospective students must be informed of completion or graduation rates of students seeking certificates, diplomas or degrees.
 The act also requires reporting of security policies and crime statistics to students, employees, and the U.S. Department of Education.
 Horry Georgetown Technical College, in compliance with Student Right to Know, provides current information on these topics at www.hgtc.edu/righttoknow.

 Transcripts may be ordered on-line through a student’s WaveNet Account.
 Transcripts can be mailed, picked up, or sent electronically.
 If a student no longer has access to WaveNet, then a paper transcript request form can be processed for an additional charge.
 Transcript request forms are available in the Registrar’s Office.
 Transcript requests made by telephone, e-mail, or family/friends will not be accepted.
 Fees are required for each official transcript requested.
 Unofficial transcripts will not be printed, and if needed can be obtained from a students WaveNet account.

 Tutoring services are available to all students at no cost in the Student Success and Tutoring Center.
 The Center offers individual tutoring, a variety of tutoring resources, virtual tutoring and much more.
 Appointments can be made online, by phone or in person.
-For complete information, visit www.hgtc.edu/sstc AND the Student Services tab in WaveNet.
+For complete information, visit www.hgtc.edu/sstc AND the Student Services card in the myHGTC portal.